 And bigger: joined by stepson Nick and his German family Maike, Victor and Fanny

-As for Dilip and Radhika, Amal's parents, they come from Mumbai but lived some time in the US, where Amal was born.
+As for Dilip and Radhika, Amal's parents, they come from Mumbai but resided some time in the US, where Amal was born.
 Not long after they moved to Singapore, where they still live.

 As for Amal and Georgina, they met at business school in England, whence she went to Rwanda to work and he to Kuala Lumpur.
 After a year in KL together, they have just moved to London.

 The international thing is making the wedding process itself exponential.
 Besides the Paris celebration there will be the legal marriage sometime soon in London, before the grand finale: the Indian wedding that will take place in Mahabalipuram just after Christmas.